opensumi/docs/docs/integrate/universal-integrate-case/custom-menu.en.md

 }
 ```

-## 注册新的菜单项 Register a new menu item
+## Register a new menu item

-例如我们希望注册一个新的 `终端` 菜单项，并希望它展示在第一项，调用 `registry.registerMenuBarItem`， 同时传入 `order: 0` 表示其定位在第一项。For example, if we want to register a new `terminal` menu item and want it to be displayed in the first item, we call `registry.registerMenuBarItem` and pass `order: 0` to indicate that it is positioned in the first item.
+For example, if we want to register a new `terminal` menu item and want it to be displayed in the first item, we call `registry.registerMenuBarItem` and pass `order: 0` to indicate that it is positioned in the first item.

 ```typescript
 import {